PowerUnlock/binary-bipolar-matrix-generator/README.md

-# Binary Matrix Generator using BCH Codes
+# Direct RNSP-Satisfying Binary/Bipolar Matrix Generator Using BCH Codes

-This repository provides Python code to generate **binary matrices** for compressed sensing applications using **BCH (Bose–Chaudhuri–Hocquenghem) codes**.
+This repository provides Python code to generate **binary and bipolar measurement matrices** that directly satisfy the **Robust Null Space Property (RNSP)** for compressed sensing applications, using **BCH (Bose–Chaudhuri–Hocquenghem) codes**.

 ---